BroadcomMFD-DevOps/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 }
 ```

+## Download Dependencies

+You can use HLASM Language Support to download dependencies specified in mainframe data sets in `proc_grps.json` to your workspace.
+To connect to the mainframe, we recommend setting up a `zowe zosmf` or `zowe zftp` profile to store your credentials and connection information.

+1. Press **F1** to open the Command Pallet.
+2. Run the commend **HLASM: Download dependencies**.
+3. Do one of the following:
+   - Specify the name of a `zowe zosmf` or `zowe zftp` profile that contains your mainframe credentials and server information.
+   - Enter your server details manually:
+      1. Specify the address of your mainframe server in the format `http(s)://host:port`.
+      2. Enter your mainframe username.
+      3. Enter your mainframe password.
+      4. Select one of the following security options:
+         - **Use TLS, reject unauthorized certificates**
+         - **Use TLS, accept unauthorized certificates**
+         - **Unsecured connection**
+4. Enter your job header.

+All dependencies are downloaded from the specified data sets to your workspace.

 ## Questions, issues, feature requests, and contributions
 - If you have a question about how to accomplish something with the extension, or come across a problem, file an issue on [GitHub](https://github.com/eclipse/che-che4z-lsp-for-hlasm)